-Stone Face Trail is a 3 mile lightly trafficked point-to-point trail located near Harrisburg, Illinois that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Stone Face Trail is a 1.2 mile lightly trafficked loop trail located near Harrisburg, Illinois that features a great forest setting and is good for all skill levels.
+The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-The Stone Face Trail Hike up to the Stone Face rewards you with scenic vistas and of course a view of Stone Face.
+The Stone Face Trail up to the Stone Face rewards you with scenic vistas and of course a view of Stone Face.

 Don't expect a lot here!
 It's just a short out and back.
 And the "Stone Face" isnt all that spectacular.
 But want an adventure?
 Hang a left at the top of the climb.
 Stay left till you can cross the creek.
 Stay left along the bluff line.
 No real trail for this route but easy to hike and the views offer a great reward!